Welcome to Early Years

 Lots of our learning comes from our own fascinations and interests and our teachers support us to develop as individuals.
 Lots of exciting things happen in Early Years.
 We have focus stories and rhymes each half term and we have daily phonics and maths sessions.
 Drawing Club and Story Dough are exciting part of our curriculum and engage the children’s imagination, develop creativity and strengthen mark making skills.

 Reception children have Music and PE delivered by Specialist Teachers.
+Our PE day is a Tuesday.
 We have a sensory den when we need time to relax, talk, self- regulate and feel calm.
 Each day we have a snack and toast time and we also brush our teeth to develop our self-care skills.

 We have mini themes each half term.
 This year they are: